Aliases for PRKCI Gene

 PRKCI (Protein Kinase C, Iota) is a Protein Coding gene.
 Diseases associated with PRKCI include lung squamous cell carcinoma and lung cancer.
-Among its related pathways are Signaling by FGFR and Ras signaling pathway.
+Among its related pathways are Signaling by FGFR and GPCR Pathway.
 GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
 An important paralog of this gene is PRKCB.

 UniProtKB/Swiss-Prot for PRKCI Gene